kensuio/exercise-dev-backend/go/carrier-pricing/carrier-data.md

 }
 ```

-The price we charge depends on the distance between two postcodes.
-We are not implementing postcode geocoding here, instead we are using basic formula for working out the price for a quote between two postcodes.
+The price we charge depends on the distance between the two postcodes.
+We are not implementing postcode geocoding here, instead we are using a basic formula for working out the price for a quote between two postcodes.
 The process is to take the base-36 integer of each postcode, subtract the delivery postcode from the pickup postcode and then divide by some large number.
 If the result is negative, turn it into a positive.

 `Base64("SW1A1AA", 36) - Base64("EC2A3LT", 36)`